nigelcardozo/ScreenScraper/README.md

 2) From Android Studio - File, Import Module, select the location where you cloned Volley

+3) You may be asked if you wish to add certain XML files to 'Git'.
+Say no.

-3) From Android Studio - Edit build.gradle (app) and add the line: compile project(':Volley')
+4) From Android Studio - Edit build.gradle (app) and add the line: compile project(':Volley')

-4) Sync
+5) Click 'Sync Now'

-5) Clean and rebuild
+6) Clean and rebuild